 In biryani use of oil is recommended instead of ghee.
 You can use any cooking oil or a mix of oil and ghee in 1:1.
-Also very less oil is used here in start of this recipe but more oil will be added in the final dum/steam step.
+Very little oil is used here at the start of this recipe, but more oil will be added in the final dum/steam step.

 Ginger garlic paste:

 Freshly made ginger garlic is best to remove the raw smell of meat and flavors up the food.
-You can also use store bought as well.
+Store bought can also be used.

 Medium cut chicken with bone is preferred (about 8 pieces of 1 kg chicken), clean and without skin.

-In Biryani, a pretty good amount of whole spices are added, I have mentioned the quantity in the recipe, but you can omit or add them according to your availability.
+In Biryani, many whole spices are added, I have mentioned the quantity in the recipe, but you can omit or add them according to your availability.